itpp-labs/website-addons/multi_attachment_product_image/README.rst

  Upload Multiple Images at Once
 ================================

-By default, in Odoo you are able to upload only a single image to product at once.
-The module allows to upload multiple images at once.
+By default, you can upload only a single image to product at once in Odoo.
+The module allows to upload multiple images at a time.

 Credits
 =======